HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 * [2019-10-29][Active] https://github.com/vbarrielle/sprs - prs implements some sparse matrix data structures and linear algebra algorithms in pure Rust.
 * [2019-10-29][Active] https://github.com/rust-lang/libm - The short term goal of this library is to enable math support (e.g. sin, atan2) for the wasm32-unknown-unknown target (cf. rust-lang/compiler-builtins).
 The longer term goal is to enable math support in the core crate.
 * [2019-10-29][Active] https://github.com/strengthen/LeetCode -
-* [2019-10-30][Died] https://github.com/nagisa/math.rs - Software implementations of libm functions in Rust
+* [2019-10-30][Died] https://github.com/nagisa/math.rs - Math software implementations of libm functions in Rust.
+This is supposed to be linked into Rust binaries on systems where libm is not available.
 * [2019-11-25][Active] https://github.com/huonw/fast-math - Fast, approximate versions of mathematical functions.
+* [2019-11-25][Active] https://github.com/huonw/ieee754 - Low-level manipulations of IEEE754 floating-point numbers.
+* [2019-11-25][Active] https://github.com/huonw/hamming - Compute the Hamming weight of a vector and the Hamming distance between two efficiently http://huonw.github.io/hamming/hamming

 ### Data, Data opt/etl or Database/Datawarehouse opt relatives
 * [2019-10-18][Active] https://github.com/pingcap/rust-prometheus